Staging BUID Aerospace Medicine Psychologist (Operational), PMCH in Galveston, Texas

 Provide pre-flight psychological training and preparation of crewmembers and families; in-flight monitoring and support of crewmembers' behavioral health, well-being and performance; implementation of in-flight monitoring and countermeasures and post-flight repatriation and reintegration.

-Provide behavioral health consultations to flight surgeons, managers and key mission personnel.
+Provide behavioral health consultations to flight surgeons, managers and key mission and analoque personnel.

 Provide training to astronauts and ground personnel in the psychological aspects of long-duration spaceflight.